antonpup/Dota2GSI/README.md

 ## How to use

-1. After installing the [Dota2GSI nuget package](https://www.nuget.org/packages/Dota2GSI) in your project, create an instance of `GameStateListener`, providing a custom port or custom URI you defined in the configuration file in the previous step.
+1. After installing the [Dota2GSI nuget package](https://www.nuget.org/packages/Dota2GSI) in your project, create an instance of `GameStateListener`, providing a custom port or custom URI.
 ```C#
 GameStateListener gsl = new GameStateListener(3000); //http://localhost:3000/
 ```